withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 └── web
 ```

-…on the basis that your app might have other parts?
+> …on the basis that your app might have other parts?

-**Calum:**
+**Calum**:

-And that’s the only folder we touched in the whole project.
+> And that’s the only folder we touched in the whole project.

-**Jamie:**
+**Jamie**:

-Yeah, so app, sorry *web*, it’s got a router, it looks just like
+> Yeah, so app, sorry *web*, it’s got a router, it looks just like
-Rails, it’s got controller, they look just like Rails.
+> Rails, it’s got controller, they look just like Rails.

 ```
 .